How Can I Treat My Child's Cold Symptoms?

 If these are not the case, it is generally safe to use children's ibuprofen or acetaminophen as common cold remedies, which have the additional benefit of pain relief.
-Aspirin should never be given to anyone under age 19.
-Asprin use in children elevates the risk of Reye's syndrome, a serious but rare illness that can harm the brain and liver.
+Aspirin should never be given to anyone under age 19, say many pediatric doctors.
+Aspirin use in children elevates the risk of Reye's syndrome, a serious but rare illness that can harm the brain and liver.

 How Else Can I Bring My Child’s Temperature Down?